 Roof-Washing and First Flush System.

 Since your catchment surface will be exposed to the elements, it will surely become dirty.
-Just as you need to wash your car every now and then, your roof needs a good cleaning, too.
+Just as you need to wash your car now and then, your roof needs a good cleaning, too.
 Fortunately, you can let Mother Nature do the job for you with a roof-washing and first flush system.
 This essentially collects the first few inches of rain and discards it in a flush system, removing debris naturally at the beginning of every rain.

 - Storage Tanks.